... ...

 The system for saving onto your computer’s hard drive, or saving to an online storage facility are the same – the only thing different is the location.

-You will need a scanner for all the physical documents you receive so you can scan and save them onto your digital system.
+You may need a scanner for any physical or large documents you receive so you can scan and save them onto your digital system.

 For smaller receipts you can take a photo of them with your smartphone and load or email them to your computer or online storage provider such as Dropbox, OneDrive or pCloud.